Sudden Passion Murder

 Houston Criminal Defense Attorneys

-At the Law Offices of Tad Nelson & Associates, we have extensive experience in handling criminal defense cases.
-The penalties for a murder conviction are the most severe under Texas law.
-If you have been charged with murder, contact us as soon as possible and let us go to work helping you obtain the best possible outcome.
-Come visit us in The Heights to discuss your Murder and let us help you figure out your best defense.
+At the Law Offices of Tad Nelson & Associates, we have extensive experience in handling criminal cases related to homicide.
+The penalties for a murder conviction have the most severe consequences provided by the Texas Penal Code.
+If you were charged with any form of criminal homicide, contact us as soon as possible and let us go to work helping you obtain the best possible outcome.
+Come visit us in The Heights to discuss your Murder case and let us help you figure out your best defense.